 On April 15, 2015, prior to the consummation of the Company's initial public offering, the Company entered into a Registration Rights Agreement (the "Existing Registration Rights Agreement") with the Founder Member, Havelock and certain direct or indirect or equityholders of the Company that granted the parties certain demand and registration rights.
-In connection with Temasek Investment and the NIH Investment, on April 20, 2017, the Company and the parties thereto executed the Amended and Restated Registration Rights Agreement (the "Amended and Restated Registration Rights as Havelock.
+In connection with Temasek Investment and the NIH Investment, on April 20, 2017, the Company and the parties thereto executed the Amended and Restated Registration Rights Agreement (the "Amended and Restated Registration Rights Agreement") to add NIH and Temasek as parties and provide them with similar registration rights as Havelock.
 The Amended and Restated Registration Rights Agreement became effective on July 20, 2017.